sagemath/sagewiki_to_gh-2022-10-10/days57.md

 The surrounding area offers nice hiking possibilities, bring hiking/climbing shoes.

-Also bring music instruments/scores for the breaks.
+Your music instruments and scores, card or board games, etc, are also welcome for the breaks.

 === Dates ===